 - switch off the AC, lights, fans, laptops when you don’t need it

 - ask hotels to stop using small shampoo bottles but use refill dispensers in the shower

 - AND…stop bargaining to the last drop of blood and let “those hard working people” have some profit.
 You would not bargain at a Starbucks paying Rp.50.000 for a coffee neither

-- if the scooter is old, load and “stinky”, ask for a new one and be ready to pay a bit more
+- if the scooter is old, load and “stinky” and loud, ask for a new one and be ready to pay a bit more

 …the list is endless.

 …visitors and tourists have more influence and power than they dare to admit at times.
 But admitting this comes with the responsibility to act accordingly.
 But so many are “on holidays and want to live carefree” for this time of the year.